someparty/someparty/source/store/under-the-circumstances.html.markdown

 Ignoring all sound advice to the contrary, I'm thrilled to plumb new depths of misguided effort with Some Party's *Under The Circumstances* series!

-*Under The Circumstances* will be a periodic ongoing series of limited-run tape compilations showcasing new, rare, and weird tracks from some of my favourite Canadian artists from across the spectrum of punk, psych, garage, and indie rock.
+*Under The Circumstances* will be a periodic ongoing series of limited-run tape compilations showcasing new, rare, and weird tracks from some of the coolest Canadian artists from across the spectrum of punk, psych, garage, and indie rock.
 Volume 1 is available to order now and is shipping immediately.
 I'm thrilled that some of my all-time favourite artists have contributed material for this inaugural set.

 <div class="tc dib mv3">
  <a href="https://some-party.myshopify.com/cart/31563899207813:1?channel=buy_button" target="_blank" class="bn ttu link white bg-purple dim f4 ph4 pv3 lh-copy h2">Buy Now</a>